IM-consulting/lv-cap/README.md

 * `configurationCallback` is called when valid configuration is received from
     the CM.
 You can access this configuration at [`lvcap.config`](#config)
 * `shutdownCallback` is called when a shutdown command is received and before
     the MQTT connection is closed.
-This is where you should unsubscribe to any
-    topics you subscribed to, and perform any data cleanup necessary.
+This is where you should perform any data cleanup necessary, subscriptions are automatically cleaned up.

 <a name="stop"></a>
 ### lvcap.stop()